 Seniors on the Move

 Transportation can be a significant obstacle for a senior wanting to connect with friends and family, participate in social programs or even get out in the community for ordinary activities like shopping.
-Poor mobility and balance, declining cognitive ability, fare costs and language difficulties can be significant barriers to accessing transportation options.
+Poor mobility and balance, declining cognitive ability, fare costs, and language difficulties can be significant barriers to accessing transportation options.

 Many initiatives have helped make Metro Vancouver more accessible to seniors needing to get around.
 For example, all buses are now accessible to mobility devices, and kneeling buses make it easier for seniors to get on the bus.
 Senior-serving agencies provide rides from volunteer drivers.
 This is all great, but with an aging population, we know more needs to be done to make our communities inclusive for everyone.
 Here are our priority issues:

-Built environment– small improvements can make big changes for the safety of many seniors and others with limited mobility or wheeled mobility devices.
+Built environment: Small improvements can make big changes for the safety of many seniors and others with limited mobility or wheeled mobility devices.
 Curb cuts, longer pedestrian crossing times, leading pedestrian intervals, benches, washrooms, covered bus shelters, good street lighting, shorter walking distances to transit stops- these need to be planned in future projects, but also need to be retrofitted to our existing communities.

-Systems-level change– Increased coordination in the sector needs to occur between volunteer ride programs, community-based and formal transportation sectors, and health agencies and the transportation sector.
+Systems-level change: Increased coordination in the sector needs to occur between volunteer ride programs, community-based and formal transportation sectors, and health agencies and the transportation sector.

-Improvements to HandyDART– TransLink recently commissioned a review of HandyDART, Metro Vancouver’s public transit system for people with disabilities, and adopted many recommendations from its Stakeholder Advisory Committee.
+Improvements to HandyDART: TransLink recently commissioned a review of HandyDART, Metro Vancouver’s public transit system for people with disabilities, and adopted many recommendations from its Stakeholder Advisory Committee.
 We’re watching the process closely and providing our own feedback from the perspective of seniors, particularly those who might not be using HandyDART due to current service restrictions.
 We are supportive of many of the initiatives recommended, including a “family of services” approach, but we believe it needs to include more than HandyDART with conventional transit, such as seniors shuttles.